telerik/blazor-docs/components/card/overview.md

 * `CardHeader` - renders header area, useful for title, subtitle, etc.

 * `CardImage` - renders card image to fill the size of the card.
+Read more in the [CardImage article]({%slug card-image%}).

 * `CardBody` - renders the body of the card with added paddings.

 * `CardFooter` -  renders footer area separated from the content through separator

 * `CardActions` - renders dedicated area for actions.
 You could place any action buttons inside and style them with the predefined orientation and layout of the buttons.
-Read more in the [Actions article]({%slug card-actions%})
+Read more in the [Actions article]({%slug card-actions%}).

 * `CardSeparator` - renders a horizontal line.
 It could be used it as a standalone building block, or inside any of the above blocks.
 When used as nested component, it will be rendered in accordance to any margin applied to the content.